-TC initiated the preparation of this RCSR in order to establish a consistent and streamlined EA procedure for works used on overwintering oyster sites in eastern New Brunswick.
-As a Responsible Authority (RA) under the Act, TC is responsible for all reporting and coordination requirements under the Act and this RCSR.
+TC initiated the preparation of this RCS in order to establish a consistent and streamlined EA procedure for works used on overwintering oyster sites in eastern New Brunswick.
+As an RA under the Act, TC will be responsible for all reporting and coordination requirements under the Act and this RCSR.